 The suspension of a worker following an allegation is, by definition, a neutral act.
 Our priority as a church is to protect children and adults at risk from possible further abuse or from being influenced in any way by the alleged perpetrator.
+If the church is considering suspending a paid worker pending an investigation then it is best to seek support from the Regional Safeguarding Lead in the first instance.

 It may be necessary, for the sake of the child / adult at risk or to satisfy the needs of an investigation, for the alleged perpetrator to worship elsewhere.
-In such cases the new church DPS will be informed of the reasons for this happening.
+In such cases the DPS at the new church will be informed of the reasons for this happening.